Uterine Sarcoma: Radiation Therapy

 After you finish getting your radiation therapy, your oncologist and other healthcare providers will closely watch you to see how your body responds to the treatment.
 You will get lab tests and scans on a regular basis.
 Make sure you tell your healthcare providers about any problems or symptoms you have.
 Make sure to go to all of your follow-up appointments.

 Common side effects of radiation therapy

 Radiation can hurt normal cells as well as cancer cells.
 This can lead to side effects.
+Side effects often get worse as treatment goes on, but can be treated.
+They often get better or go away over time after treatment ends.
 The side effects you have depend on these factors:

 Whether you have internal or external radiation

 Which normal tissues are affected by the radiation, such as your skin, bladder, rectum, vagina, lymph system, or blood cells